Helperbird/website/src/pages/help/features/how-to-use-a-reading-guide-on-any-website.md

 footer: true
 header: true
 updated: false
-layout: templates/new/help/post.html
+layout: templates/new/help/post-new.html
 title: How to use a Reading guide ruler on any website
-description: Learn how to use a Reading guide ruler on a website or pdf with the Helperbird browser extension.
+description: Learn how to use Helperbird’s Reading Guide to keep your eyes on track while reading online.
+This guide shows you how to turn it on, customize its size, and even change its color to suit your reading style.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,